Parameter Estimation in an SPDE Model for Cell Repolarisation: Parameter estimation

 With Brownian motions $W_k(t)=\int_0^t\xi_{A,k}(s)ds$ we obtain from \eqref{eq:A_obs_equation} the basic error decomposition

 For $M=1$ and linear SPDEs with Dirichlet boundary conditions \citep{Altmeyer2019b} show that $\c I_{\delta}\rightarrow \infty$ in probability for resolution $\delta\rightarrow 0$.
 We will see that this remains true in the present case with periodic boundary conditions and fixed $M$.
 For independent Brownian motions $W_k$, for example when the $K_{\delta,x_k}$ have disjoint supports, the observed Fisher information $\c I_{\delta}$ corresponds to the quadratic variation of the martingale part $\c M_{\delta}$.
 Consistency of $\hat{D}_{A,\delta}$ is therefore expected to hold as soon as the nonlinear bias is not too large.
-For a nonlinearity depending only on the underlying process, that is $A$, \citep{Altmeyer2020a} prove that this depends on its spatial regularity, but in our case $f_A(X(t,\cdot),\cdot)$ also depends on additional randomness through the inhibitor $I$.
+This is shown by \citep{Altmeyer2020a} for sufficiently regular nonlinearities depending only on the observed process.